 Why it's done

 A face transplant is performed to try to improve the quality of life for a person badly disfigured by facial trauma, burns, disease or birth defects.
 It is intended to enhance both appearance and functional abilities, such as chewing, swallowing, talking and breathing through the nose.
 Some people seek this surgery to reduce the social isolation they experience while living with severe facial disfigurement.

 Face transplant is a challenging procedure.
 It's fairly new and very complex.
-Between 2005 and 2014, approximately 30 people are known to have undergone a face transplant, ranging in age from 20 to 60.
-At least three have died as a consequence of the infection on rejection.
+Between 2005 and 2017, approximately 40 people are known to have undergone a face transplant, ranging in age from 20 to 60.
+Several have died as a consequence of the infection or rejection.